-Just like lions, the mature and ageing Bulls may stay together in groups of 4 to 5 boys.
+Just like lions, the mature and aging Bulls may stay together in groups of 4 to 5 boys.
 This group is sometimes called grizzled veterans or “Gangs”.

 These beasts stay together and never stay far from river beds.
 Anywhere near the source of water is the most likely place to spot them.
-Like mentioned earlier they take up to 40 litres of water in a day.
+As mentioned earlier they take up to 40 liters of water in a day.